Autonomous decentralized system: ADS architecture

 An ADS is a decoupled architecture where each component or subsystem communicates by message passing using shared data fields.
 A unique feature of the ADS is that there is no central operating system or coordinator.
 Instead each subsystem manages its own functionality and its coordination with other subsystems.
 When a subsystem needs to interact with other subsystems it broadcasts the shared data fields containing the request to all other subsystems.
 This broadcast does not include the identification or address of any other subsystem.
 Rather the other subsystems will, depending on their purpose and function, receive the broadcast message and make their own determination on what action (if any) to take.

 As ADS moves into the service-oriented architecture (SOA) or ADSS (Autonomous Decentralized Service System), the data transmission can be carried out by ESB (Enterprise Service Bus), and each agent can a service that receives data from the ESB and acts according to the service specification.
 The results are again transmitted by the ESB to other autonomous agents.

 An ADS is also similar to a blackboard system used in AI where a collection of agents will act upon seeing any data change in the common blackboard.

 An ADS may include human in the loop, with both human and autonomous agents both co-learn at the same time to perform the system functionality.

 Cloud computing also uses autonomous computing, but its architecture and framework are different from ADS.

 Applications

 One application of ADS is software testing, particularly combinatorial testing.
 A framework has been proposed based on ADS for concurrent combinatorial testing using AR and TA.

 Conferences

 IEEE International Symposium on Autonomous Decentralized Systems (ISADS) is the major conference on this topic.
-The Symposium is a biannual event and the first Symposium was held in 1993.
+The Symposium is a biennial event and the first Symposium was held in 1993.